 Thesis Evaluation for Honors

 The Thesis Advisor and Second Reader will evaluate and recommend the thesis for honors based on the criteria outlined below.
 An electronic honors evaluation form will be provided directly, via email, to the Thesis Advisor and Second Reader by the Office of Biology Undergraduate Education.
 This form will be sent well in advance of the final evaluation due date (below).
 It is up to the student and Thesis Advisors to develop internal project deadlines for submitting drafts and final copies of the thesis so there is time for revisions, as well as formal presentation of your honors thesis (poster/oral) so that the final evaluation can be submitted.
-The entire thesis presentation should be delivered prior to the final evaluation deadline (more on the presentation expectations below).
+The entire thesis presentation should be delivered prior to the final evaluation deadline.
+Please adhere to the BUE internal deadlines below.

 Students graduating in May: